-Issue ID Proposed policy position Affected clauses AEMC's determination and the reasons 18 Clause 3.7.3(h)(1) of the Rules requires AEMO to prepare and publish, as a STPASA output, "forecasts of the most probable power system load plus required scheduled reserve adjusted to make allowance for scheduled load, for each region and for the total power system".
+Issue ID Proposed policy position Affected clauses AEMC's determination and the reasons 18 Clause 3.7.3(h)(1) of the Rules requires AEMO to prepare and publish, as a STPASA output, "forecasts of the most probable power system load plus required scheduled reserve adjusted to make allowance for scheduled load , for each region and for the total power system ".
 The current Rules imply that generation from semi-scheduled generating units are not used to meet the reserve requirement for the STPASA process.
-34 AEMO is seeking to amend this clause of the Rules to require it to use reserve including that relates to semi-scheduled generating units in the STPASA process.
+AEMO is seeking to amend this clause of the Rules to require it to use reserve including that relates to semi-scheduled generating units in the STPASA process.
+AEMO is seeking to amend this clause of the Rules to require it to use reserve including that relates to semi-scheduled generating units in the STPASA process.
 AEMO is seeking to amend this clause of the Rules because generation of semi-scheduled generating units represents "a significant and growing portion of the total NEM generation".
-This was proposed to be achieved by replacing the term "scheduled reserve" with "reserve" in clause 3.7.3(h)(1) of the Rules.
+This was proposed to be achieved by replacing the term " scheduled reserve " with " reserve " in clause 3.7.3(h)(1) of the Rules.
 3.7.3(h)(1) Given that generation of semi-scheduled generating units represents "a significant and growing portion of the total NEM generation", including the reserves from semi-scheduled generating units in the STPASA outputs is likely to more accurately represent the supply-demand outlook of the NEM.
 This will improve the quality of the PASA output.
-This is reflected in the Draft Rule.
-The Draft Rule improves the quality of the STPASA process.
-19 Clause 3.7.3(d)(1) of the Rules refers to forecast load (as a STPASA input) being adjusted in accordance with "dispatch offers" for scheduled loads.
-This is an error because scheduled load does not submit "dispatch offers", but "dispatch bids".
-To rectify this error, AEMO proposed to replace the term "dispatch offers" with "dispatch bids" in clause 3.7.3(d)(1) of the Rules.
-3.7.3(d)(1) The AEMC agrees that a scheduled load does not submit "dispatch offers", but "dispatch bids", to AEMO.
-Usage of "dispatch offers" in this clause is likely to be an error.
-35 The error would have caused ambiguity in the Rules.
+This is reflected in the Rule as made.
+The Rule as made improves the quality of the STPASA process.
+19 Clause 3.7.3(d)(1) of the Rules refers to forecast load (as a STPASA input) being adjusted in accordance with " dispatch offers " for scheduled loads.
+This is an error because scheduled load does not submit " dispatch offers ", but " dispatch bids ".
+To rectify this error, AEMO proposed to replace the term " dispatch offers " with " dispatch bids " in clause 3.7.3(d)(1) of the Rules.
+3.7.3(d)(1) The AEMC agrees that a scheduled load does not submit " dispatch offers ", but " dispatch bids ", to AEMO.
+Usage of " dispatch offers " in this clause is likely to be an error.
+The error would have caused ambiguity in the Rules.
 Removal of this error is likely to improve clarity of the Rules hence promote regulatory

-[&]quot;Schedule reserve" is defined in the Rules as "[t]he amount of surplus or unused capacity: (a) of scheduled generating units; (b) of scheduled network services; or (c) arising out of the ability to reduce scheduled loads", and does not include the amount of surplus or unused capacity of semi-scheduled generating units.
+&lt;sup>34 "Schedule reserve" is defined in the Rules as "[t]he amount of surplus or unused capacity: (a) of scheduled generating units; (b) of scheduled network services; or (c) arising out of the ability to reduce scheduled loads", and does not include the amount of surplus or unused capacity of semi-scheduled generating units.

-The Rules define "dispatch offers" as a "generation dispatch offer or a network dispatch offer".
+&lt;sup>35 The Rules define "dispatch offers" as a "generation dispatch offer or a network dispatch offer".
 The Rules also define "dispatch bids" as "[a] notice submitted by a Market Participant to AEMO relating to the dispatch of a scheduled load in accordance with clause 3.8.7".